isadoraacosta/isadoraacosta/README.md

 ###

 <p align="left">My name is Isadora Costa Nascimento.
-I'm a Computer Science student at the Federal University of Goiás (UFG) and also a Computer Technician from IF Baiano.
+I'm a Computer Science student at the Federal University of Goiás (UFG) and also a Computer Technician (IF Baiano).
 I'm passionate about technology and strive to improve every day.</p>

 ###